adamaaronson/swordsmith/python/README.md

 ### Methods
 - `fill(self, crossword, animate)`
 	- If the grid is already filled, just return `True`
-	- Choose next `Slot` to fill using `fewest_matches` heuristic
+	- Choose next slot to fill using `fewest_matches` heuristic
 		- If `num_matches` is zero, crossword is unfillable, return `False`
-	- Randomly iterate through all possible matches for that `Slot`
+	- Randomly iterate through all possible matches for that slot
 		- If the match can be placed without creating a dupe or invalid word, then recurse
-	- If none of the matches worked, restore the `Slot`'s previous entry and return `False`
+	- If none of the matches worked, restore the slot's previous word and return `False`

 ---